vartomi/traxpenses/README.md

 - error panel usage for further cases when error can be happened
 - sophisticated filtering with dropdowns, type specific controls
 - adding a page to manage available category list
+- mobile-first responsive design (however current style is responsive, it is not optimized for mobile screens)
 - more tests of course

 ## functionalites